 - When testing, pass --fast to stack to disable the GHC optimiser.
 This speeds up builds considerably (although it still takes a while).
 The resulting Futhark compiler will run slower, but it is not something you will notice for small test programs. - When debugging, pass --profile to stack.
 This will build the Futhark compiler with debugging information (not just profiling).
 In particular, hard crashes will print a stack trace.
 You can also get actual profiling information by passing +RTS -pprof-all -RTS to the Futhark compiler.
 This asks the Haskell runtime to print profiling information to a file.
-For more information, see the Profiling chapter in the GHC User Guide. - You may with to set the environment variable FUTHARK_COMPILER_DEBUGGING=1.
-Currently this only has the effect of making the frontend print internal names, but it may control more things in the future.
+For more information, see the Profiling chapter in the GHC User Guide. - You may with to set the environment variable FUTHARK\COMPILER\DEBUGGING=1.
+Currently this only has the effect of making the frontend print internal names, but it may control more things in the future. - When hacking on the compiler frontend, you might want to change the definition of Language.Futhark.
+Futlib.Builtin.builtinBasis to emptyBasis.
+This drastically cuts down on the compilation time of the Futhark compiler itself, although Futhark programs will take a little longer to type-check (roughly 200ms).

-6.1 Debugging Internal Type Errors
+7.1 Debugging Internal Type Errors